yuwenchen95/ClarabelDocs/README.md

 * For the Julia implementation, go [here](https://github.com/oxfordcontrol/Clarabel.jl).
 * For the C and C++ interfaces to the Rust implementation, go [here](https://github.com/oxfordcontrol/Clarabel.cpp).
 * For the R interface to the Rust implementation, go [here](https://github.com/oxfordcontrol/clarabel-r).
+* For the GPU implementation and use, go [here](https://github.com/oxfordcontrol/Clarabel.jl/tree/CuClarabel).